HMS Electra (H27): Hunt for Bismarck

 In early May, the British Admiralty was on the alert that Bismarck might attempt to break out into the North Atlantic.
 As a consequence, Electra was ordered to Scapa Flow for possible deployment against the Germans.
 Just after midnight of 21/22 May 1941, Electra sailed along with the destroyers Achates, Antelope, Anthony, Echo, and Icarus, escorting Hood and Prince of Wales to cover the northern approaches.
 The intention was that the force would refuel in Hvalfjord, Iceland, and then sail again to watch the Denmark Strait.
 On the evening of 23 May, the weather deteriorated.
 At 2055 hrs., Admiral Lancelot Holland aboard Hood signalled the destroyers "If you are unable to maintain this speed I will have to go on without you.
 You should follow at your best speed."
 At 0215 on the morning of 24 May, the destroyers were ordered to spread out at 15 nmi intervals to search to the north.

 At about 0535, the German forces were sighted by Hood and, shortly after, the Germans sighted the British ships.
 Firing commenced at 0552.
-At 0601, Hood took a 38 cm (15-inch) shell from Bismarck in the after magazine, which caused a massive explosion, sinking the ship within two minutes.
+At 0601, Hood took a 38 cm (15-inch) shell from Bismarck in the aft magazine, which caused a massive explosion, sinking the ship within two minutes.
 Electra and other destroyers were about 60 nmi away at the time.
 Upon hearing that Hood had sunk, Electra raced to the area, arriving about two hours after Hood went down.
 They were expecting to find many survivors, prepared hot coffee and rum, set up the medical facilities for the casualties, rigged scrambling nets and heaving lines, and placed life belts on the deck where they could be quickly thrown in.
 From the 94 officers and 1,321 enlisted men who were aboard Hood, only 3 survivors were found.
 Electra rescued these three and continued searching.
 Shortly thereafter, Icarus and Anthony joined in the search and the three ships searched the area for more survivors.
 No more survivors were found, only driftwood, debris, clothing, personal effects, broken rafts and a desk drawer filled with documents.
 After several hours of searching, they left the area.
 With the sea as cold as it was, survival in the water was measured in minutes.
 There was little probability that anyone was left alive in the water.
 (See Battle of the Denmark Strait).